-While being fitted for her pregnancy prosthetic - which involved being wrapped in a full body cast - Cate Blanchett fainted.
-The actress was rather surprised by this as she had never fainted before and learned in the next few days that she actually was pregnant.
+While being fitted for her pregnancy prosthetic, which involved being wrapped in a full body cast, Cate Blanchett fainted.
+She was rather surprised by this, as she had never fainted before, and learned in the next few days that she actually was pregnant.

 Cate Blanchett never rehearsed with the crew and hadn't even met most of them before filming the nighttime electric jellyfish scene in which she first appears in the movie to add spontaneity to the scene.